 With crystal-clear waters, white-sand beaches, palm trees and lush green hills, surfing spots, incredible underwater life and some of the best diving sites, Asia’s beautiful islands are close to being heaven on Earth.
 They are the perfect answer for those seeking moments of relaxation and freedom out of the hustle and bustle of cities.
-We explore Asia’s 15 most stunning paradise islands.
+Featuring some of the best beaches in Asia, these are the region’s most stunning paradise islands.

 Consisting of a group of 11 archipelagos located off Thailand’s west coast in the Andaman Sea, the Similan Islands are stunning islets protected by the Thai government.
 Under the crystal-clear waters of this marine nature reserve lies a paradise for divers and snorkelers.
 With warm weather all year, this is the perfect spot to see gorgeous corals, imposing boulders and beautiful tropical fish in a peaceful setting.